Crash on Linux produces no core or truncated core

 Can I test my configuration to see if a core can be generated?

-Yes you can simulate a crash by sending a signal 6 to the JVM process.
+Yes you can simulate a crash by sending a signal 6 or signal 11 to the JVM process.
 This will terminate the process.

 An alternative is to use the gcore command.
-This will produce a core file and will allow the process to continue running.
+This produces a core file and keeps the process running.

 |Application Servers||Runtimes for Java Technology||Java SDK|